knope-dev/knope/CONTRIBUTING.md

 ### How snapshot tests work

-Generally, the code of a snapshot test looks like this
+Most snapshot tests look like this:

 ```rust
 #[test]